Columbus nightclub shooting: Perpetrator

-Nathan Gale was born on September 11, 1979, in Marysville, Ohio.
-He initially attended Benjamin Logan High School, where he briefly wrestled, but transferred to Marysville High partway through his junior year.
+Nathan Miles Gale (September 11, 1979 – December 8, 2004) was born in Chicago, Illinois, as the youngest of three sons to Gerald and Mary Gale.
+He spent the first few years of his life in the Chicago suburb of Lansing until his parents divorced; he then moved with his mother to Marysville, Ohio, while his two older brothers stayed behind with their father.
+Gale initially attended Benjamin Logan High School, where he briefly wrestled, but transferred to Marysville High partway through his junior year.
 He enrolled in a vocational program at the Ohio Hi-Point Career Center, where he studied construction and electrical work, and graduated in 1998.

-He lived with his mother after graduation, working a variety of minimum wage jobs and developing a substance abuse problem.
-Gale often complained of being watched, which his mother Mary Clark attributed to his drug use.
-When a violent confrontation with Clark led to a police visit, Gale was thrown out of the house and became homeless.
+Gale lived with his mother after graduation, working a variety of minimum wage jobs and developing a problem with substance abuse.
+He often complained of being watched, which his mother attributed to his drug use.
+When a violent confrontation with his mother led to police intervention, Gale was thrown out of the house and became homeless.
 He supported himself through panhandling and theft until he agreed to enter a drug rehabilitation program, after which his mother allowed him to return.
-His encounters with law enforcement at this time were minor: some trespassing charges from skateboarding, as well as one instance where he was accused of stealing from work.
+Gale's encounters with law enforcement at this time were minor: some trespassing charges from skateboarding, as well as one instance where he was accused of stealing from work.

-In February 2002, inspired by the September 11 attacks, Gale enlisted in the United States Marine Corps.
-Proud of her son's military service, Clark purchased the Beretta pistol as a Christmas present for Gale after he completed basic training.
-He was stationed at Camp Lejeune in North Carolina with the 2nd Marine Division until November 2003, less than halfway through the typical four-year enlistment period.
-A Marine Corps spokeswoman declined to explain the reason behind Gale's military discharge.
-Gale told his mother that he had been discharged due to a paranoid schizophrenia diagnosis, and he had returned with medication, but he declined additional treatment after returning home.
-After his discharge, the Department of Veteran Affairs found Gale a job as a mechanic, and he informed his employer, Rich Cencula, of his condition.
+In February 2002, inspired by the September 11 attacks, Gale enlisted in the United States Marine Corps (USMC).
+Proud of his military service, Gale's mother purchased the Beretta pistol as a Christmas present after he completed basic training.
+Gale was stationed at Camp Lejeune in North Carolina with the 2nd Marine Division until he was discharged in November 2003, less than halfway through the typical four-year enlistment period.
+A USMC spokeswoman declined to explain the reason behind Gale's military discharge.

+Gale told his mother that he had been discharged due to being diagnosed with paranoid schizophrenia.
+Although he had returned with medication, he declined additional treatment after returning home.
+The Department of Veteran Affairs found Gale a job as a mechanic, and he informed his employer, Rich Cencula, of his condition.
 An autopsy performed by the Franklin County coroner's office found no trace of drugs in Gale's system, prescription or otherwise.